reisir/tools/pages/01.home/02.writers-guide/docs.md

 ### Site rules

-1. Do not edit other authors profile or blog pages
+1. Do not edit other authors profile or blog pages.
-2. Images and videos should be compressed to a reasonable degree before uploading to the site
+2. Images and videos should be compressed to a reasonable degree before uploading to the site.
 3. No fucking swearing or NSFW content on non-personal pages!
 This includes your author signature, it is displayed on all pages you author!
-4. I, [Reisir](/reisir) see everything you do on amv.tools.
-Use a password that you do not use on other sites, I might be able to see that too.
-In addition, all page edits trigger an automatic GitHub backup to https://github.com/reisir/tools.
+4. [I](/reisir) see everything you do on amv.tools.
+	- Use a password that you do not use on other sites, **I might be able to see that too** (grav does encrypt it but it might be possible to find the key it uses for encrypting).
+I recommend you use a password manager (good to do in any case).
-5. The page editor includes an Advanced tab.
-You can edit the menu order and page visibility there.
-Note that the visibility setting only removes the page from the menu, it's still reachable by its url (like this page).
-Please do not touch the other options.
-Thank you.
+	- All page edits trigger an automatic GitHub backup to https://github.com/reisir/tools.
+It is public.

 ### Creating new pages